Central Pointe station: Streetcar

 The S Line streetcar (UTA's first streetcar) began service at the station on December 8, 2013.
 It runs east from this station to connect with the business district of the Sugar House neighborhood of Salt Lake City.
-As of the end of 2013, the S Line extends as far as the Granite Block (at about 1100 East and 2200 South), but there are plans to extend it further, having it run north from the Granite Block along 1100 East to 1700 South (near Westminster College).
+As of the end of 2013, the S Line extends as far as the Granite Block (at about 1100 East and 2200 South), but there are plans to extend it further, having it run north from the Granite Block along 1100 East to 1700 South (near Westminster University).
 The streetcar passenger platform is only accessible from the southern end of the TRAX platform.

 While similar to TRAX, the streetcar operates at a much slower speed and has stops placed closer together.
 It also consists of only one vehicle, rather than a "train" of vehicles.